Financial-Times/origami/README.md

 - A landing/homepage layout.
 - A search/query page layout.

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-layout`.

 Typography is styled automatically using the `o-layout-typography` class.
 This will style headings, paragraphs, lists, anchor tags, etc. To opt-out of typography styling for specific elements apply the `.o-layout__unstyled-element`.

-You can share a direct link to a content section by clicking on its header.
-This will generate a new url in the browser that you can copy.

 ## Default And Bleed Layout